dougtoppin/presentation-aws-ssm/PITCHME.md

 * agent is pre-loaded on AMZN Linux instances
 * policies/permissions for the instance must allow it
 * instance must appear as a "Managed Instance"
+* multiple hosts can be acted on asynchronously/simultaneously

 ---